 I captained my side to a shock victory over England and I was the 2009 Associate and Affiliate Player of the Year.

-I have an OBE, but I never won the Ashes and I captained my side in a World Cup campaign where we failed to defeat any other test playing nation.
+I have an OBE, but I never won the Ashes and I captained my side in the 1996 World Cup campaign where we failed to defeat any other test playing nation.

 I represented New Zealand in the 2002 U/19 World Cup, before switching to the current Associate nation I play for.
 I captained a winless campaign in 2011.